w3f/polkadot-wiki/docs/general/web3-and-polkadot.md

 To mitigate risks of key mismanagement (for **non-custodial** accounts, i.e. when you have custody of your keys) there are [account abstraction](../learn/learn-account-abstraction.md) solutions that separate the key management from the user experience.
-To mitigate key hacks, there are cold wallet solutions where the private key is generated on dedicated devices that cannot connect to the internet (see [Ledger](./ledger.md)), or dedicated applications that can be installed on air-gapped devices such as phones (see [Polkadot Vault](./polkadot-vault.md)).
+To mitigate key hacks, there are cold wallet solutions where the private key is generated and stored on dedicated devices with secure elements that are not exposed to the internet (see [Ledger](./ledger.md)), or dedicated applications that can be installed on air-gapped devices such as phones (see [Polkadot Vault](./polkadot-vault.md)).
 For **custodial** accounts, you trust third parties to manage your keys and give you access whenever needed.